developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/decoders/index.md

 The UPC/EAN Parameter allows configuration of parameters that apply to more than one UPC or EAN decoder.

 **Security Level -** The scanner offers four levels of decode security for UPC/EAN barcodes.
-There is an inverse relationship between scanner aggressiveness and security; increasing levels of security lead to decreasing barcode read accuracy.
-Zebra therefore recommends choosing carefully the level of security necessary for any given application:
+As the quality of barcodes decreases, implementing an increased level of security will compensate and help improve decoding success.
+There is an inverse relationship between scanner aggressiveness and security.
+Zebra recommends choosing carefully the level of security necessary for any given application:

 * **Level 0 -** This setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN barcodes.